 There are many phishers out there who are willing to create devious malware, build mock-up websites, and devote days or weeks to getting data from your company.
 Your business’s and customers’ information is that valuable.

-However, phishing can only succeed when systems are not properly secured or when employees let them in.
+However, phishing can only succeed when systems are not adequately secured or when employees let them in.
 Update your cybersecurity.
 Educate yourself and your employees.
 By taking away all points of access, the phisher will have no choice but to leave you alone and move on to a new target.